EnsembleTesting/EnsembleTesting/README.md

 # Dataset:
 ## Driving data (Dave, Udacity):
-For Dave, please follow the link to download: https://github.com/SullyChen/Autopilot-TensorFlow
+For Dave, please follow the link to download:<br />
+https://github.com/SullyChen/Autopilot-TensorFlow

-For Udacity, please follow the official procedure to download (Ch2_002): https://github.com/udacity/self-driving-car/tree/master/datasets
+For Udacity, please follow the official procedure to download (Ch2_002): <br />
+https://github.com/udacity/self-driving-car/tree/master/datasets

 ## Android Packages (AndroZoo, Drebin):
-For AndroZoo, please follow the procedure from the official website to download: https://androzoo.uni.lu/
+For AndroZoo, please follow the procedure from the official website to download:<br />
+https://androzoo.uni.lu/

-For Drebin, we directly use the extracted feature, provided by the authors of the paper:
+For Drebin, we directly use the extracted feature, provided by the authors of the paper: <br />
 Adversarial Deep Ensemble: Evasion Attacks and Defenses for Malware Detection (TRANSACTIONS ON INFORMATION FORENSICS AND SECURITY), by Deqiang Li and Qianmu Li.

 # Run: